Financial Options

 Our primary goal is to provide clear, timely information to help you navigate these changes and plan for your educational funding.

-The financial aid office strongly encourages early matriculants to complete all required federal loan steps (such as the FAFSA and Master Promissory Note) and secure a disbursement before the July 1, 2026 deadline to protect their eligibility.
+The financial aid office strongly encourages early matriculants to complete all required federal loan steps (such as the FAFSA and Master Promissory Note) and secure a disbursement before the July 1, 2026 deadline to initially secure this conditional eligibility.

 Frequently Asked Questions (FAQs)